caroleolivier/caroleolivier.github.io/_posts/2017-11-01-dockerising-aspnet-core-app.md

 ##### Injecting configuration

-Very often applications need extra bit of information in order to run properly: for instance web addresses or API key to connect to external services.
+Very often applications need extra bits of information in order to run properly: for instance web addresses or API keys to connect to external services.
 So let's look at how to inject data to the container at start time.
 <br/>
 As far as I know they are two solutions out of the box.
 Either use environment variables.
 Or mount a volume.
 I couldn't figure out which solution is best so I took the simplest approach for my use case: the data I want to inject is a JSON file so it was simpler to just mount it.